yunaxin/Spotify_Predictive_Model/README.md

 ### Bivariate Analysis

-To better understand factors associated with popularity, we examined the relationships between popularity and two track characteristics: danceability and explicit status.
+To better understand factors associated with popularity, we examined how popularity varies across different track characteristics.

 First, we examined how popularity varies across selected music genres included in our analysis.